-The Chester Beautification & Tourism Commission was combined into one commission on June 6, 2016.
+The Chester Beautification & Tourism Commission was combined into one commission in 2016.
 See Ordinance.
 The Commission will meet on the 3rd Thursday of every month at 6:30 p.m. (unless otherwise indicated), with the exception of December, in the Chester Municipal Building, 1330 Swanwick Street, Chester, Illinois.

 March 21 September 19